Robersonville mayor-elect to be sworn in Tuesday

 “Working on how we can get infrastructure, economic development, bring jobs here, keeping the residents here.
 A lot of people are moving unfortunately because there are no jobs here.
 We want to grow and make the community safe,” said Brown.

 Brown wants to thank the people of Robersonville for their support.
-She’s says ready to continue making a difference in the community.
+She says ready to continue making a difference in the community.

 “Now we all have work to do it’s not just me it’s us and together we can.”